bain-cs111/bain-cs111.github.io/pages/syllabus.md

 These exercises will be graded via an autograder (computerized grading machine) as well as checked for plagiarism against other students' (including from past quarters) solutions, online solutions, and a large database of course content.

 You may submit the assignments up to 48 hours late with a 10% penalty per 24-hours.

+### Petition to Resubmit (edit 10/5/22)

+If you score below an 80, you may petition to resubmit **exactly one Exercise per quarter**.
+You need to first fill out the [Petition to Resubmit Google Form](https://forms.gle/E4v4jjpvYZstiWQz7) and then resubmit the assignment via Canvas within 24 hours.
+Any resubmissions through this process will be treated as if they were submitted 48-hours late.
+Please also remember that our Emergency Grade Erasure policy also lessens the impact of single assignments on your grade.

 ## Mini-quizzes